schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/how-to.md

 JDBC drivers and other external libraries must be available on the classpath for this application to function.

-For help, use the -h command-line switch.
+For help, use the ``-h` command-line switch.

 ---------

 ### <a name="arbitrary-query">How to run an arbitrary query</a>
-Run SchemaCrawler withquery, with a query for the command `"-command=SELECT * FROM PUBLIC.BOOKS.AUTHORS"` (The double quotes are required.)
+Run SchemaCrawler withquery, with a query for the command `"--scommand=SELECT * FROM PUBLIC.BOOKS.AUTHORS"` (The double quotes are required.)

 ----------